How to use Present Perfect Simple Tense

 Correct: Have you ever been to Paris?

-I’ve finished my work yesterday.
+I’ve seen my dad yesterday.

-Correct: I finished my work yesterday.
+Correct: I saw my dad yesterday.

-Why it’s wrong: We use for with a length of time (e.g., two years), not since, which needs a starting point (e.g., 2021).
+Why it’s wrong: We use for with a length of time (e.g., two years), not since, which needs a starting point (e.g., 2023).

-He’s gone to New York last week.
+He’s gone to London last week.

 Why it’s wrong: “Gone” is used for a trip still in progress; “last week” is finished time.